SUPERIOR COURT OF WASHINGTON

 Minor Child.

-THE HEARING WILL DETERMINE IF YOUR PARENTAL RIGHTS TO YOUR CHILD ARE TERMINATED.
-IF YOU DO NOT APPEAR AT THE HEARING THE COURT MAY ENTER AN ORDER IN YOUR ABSENCE TERMINATING YOUR PARENTAL RIGHTS.
-YOU ARE NOT REPRESENTED BY A LAWYER IN THIS TERMINATION PROCEEDING EVEN IF YOU WERE APPOINTED A LAWYER IN THE DEPENDENCY CASE.
-YOU MUST RE-APPLY FOR APPOINTMENT OF A LAWYER IN THIS CASE.
-IF YOU OR A LAWYER ON YOUR BEHALF DOES NOT APPEAR AT THE HEARING, YOU WILL BE DEFAULTED AND TERMINATION OF YOUR PARENTAL RIGHTS GRANTED.

-To request a copy of the Notice, Summons, and Termination Petition, call DSHS at (509) 225-6500.
-To view information about your rights in this proceeding, go to www.atg.wa.gov/TRM.
+To request a copy of the Notice, Summons, and Title 13 RCW Guardianship Petition, call DSHS at (509) 225-6500.
+To view information about your rights in this proceeding, go to www.atg.wa.gov.

 PUBLISH: DAILY SUN NEWS